icl-utk-edu/testsweeper/INSTALL.md

     cd /my/testsweeper/dir
     mkdir build && cd build

-CMake need to be told where to install the Testsweeper library.
+By default Testsweeper is set to install into `/opt/slate/`.
+If you wish to change this, CMake needs to be told where to install the Testsweeper library.
 You can do this by defining CMAKE_INSTALL_PREFIX variable in via the CMake command line:

     # Assuming the working dir is still /my/testsweeper/dir/build